(photo courtesy of the Warehouse Studio, Vancouver)

 6. Metalworks Institute – (PCC) – Mississauga (B-) – http://metalworksinstitute.com - Founded more recently by Gil Moore from the 80′s “corporate rock” band Triumph and a few who migrated from Trebas Institute in 2005, starting their ‘elite’ (now ‘premiere’) entertainment arts institution west of Toronto as an extension of the Metalworks Studios complex in Mississauga.
 They were looking to make a “splash” in the media arts education scene and they did just that – still “rockin” 9 years later and all because Gil Moore knows what he’s doing.
 Great facilities and a slick presentation compliment their experienced faculty in an impressive combination of well-kept analog and state of the art digital technologies (best of the new and old).
 Their affiliation/partnership with Digidesign/ProTools creators also makes them a serious choice, bringing with it a solid sense of meaningful history as well.
 Having finished a tour of duty there (2 years – 2007-2008), I am left with mixed feelings.
-MWI has an “authoritarian” approach to education – containment and control being their priority over freedom of expression (original), and willingness to take in constructive criticism.
-Let’s just say that there’s a whole lot of ‘bling’ in the mix (and not a whole lot of real inspiration).
+MWI has an “authoritarian” approach to education – containment and control being their priority over freedom of original expression, and willingness to take in constructive criticism.
+Let’s just say that there’s a whole lot of ‘bling’ in the mix, in what now appears to be the quintessential ‘rock’ school.
 They sponsor the “Mississauga Future Star” search (pretending that it’s relevant) and promote the platinum “dream” in exchange for big money.
 That being said; despite the reported short-comings, Metalworks has a good organizational structure, a solid curricula and some top notch players on board.
 It’s a tough school and those who graduate will have strong survival skills … Worth looking at.